fixie-ai/ai-jsx/packages/docs/docs/guides/architecture.md

 Cons:

 - Compared to pure client, it's a little more complicated because you need to set up a proxy.
+- Performance will suffer if you need to do many roundtrips

 ```mermaid
 sequenceDiagram